refola/cobweb.js/README.md

+# Archive note
+Once upon a time, I had plans to make this better.
+But life got in the way and I'm not likely to come back to this.
+Feel free to fork, etc.

 # cobweb.js
 This is a simple [cobweb diagram](https://en.wikipedia.org/wiki/Cobweb_plot) generator in JavaScript, compatible with all modern browsers, and safely running without any plugins, etcetera.